-Figure 5-19: Graduation of vocational students at upper secondary level, by age, 2009-2010
+Figure 5-19: Graduation of vocational students at upper secondary level, by age, 2009-2010 affected or not at all and appear to be picking up and having an increase in the number of students being graduated.

 When observing the graduation of students from vocational programmes at the upper secondary level by fields of study, it is clear that a large majority of the students has been graduating from engineering, manufacturing and the constructions trades.